-Cost of Building a Dog Kennel
+Cost of Building a Dog House

-By Kane
+Kane Hughes

-At a glance
+At a Glance

-• The average cost to build a dog kennel is around £180
+• The average cost to build a dog kennel is around £180.

-In this article, you'll find out the following:
+In this guide, you'll find the following:

-• A breakdown of pricing information including types and sizes of dog kennels and what's involved in such a job
+• A breakdown of pricing information, including types and sizes of dog kennels and what's involved in such a job.

-• How long the job will take and a general overview of your options
+• How long the job will take and a general overview of your options.

-• How to find and hire a kennel builder
+• How to find and hire a kennel builder.

 See our guide on everything you may need to know about building a kennel for your furry friend, including costs of materials and labour, frequently asked questions and other things to consider, such as how to make a dog kennel and what's involved in such a task.